-If you’re self-employed either full time or part time as a sole proprietor, filing your taxes means filling out a Schedule C. Schedule C is a form, appended to your annual tax return, on which you declare self-employment income and expenses related to your self-employment.
+If you’re self-employed, either full-time or part-time, as a sole proprietor, filing your taxes means filling out a Schedule C. Schedule C is a form on which you declare self-employment income and expenses related to your self-employment.

 Because filling out your Schedule C depends on accurate accounting, most of your work will be done during the year.
 You’ll want to keep accurate records of your income, as well as deductible expenses.
 Here’s a list of everything you can deduct against your self-employment income: